 - Dry strawberries – thoroughly pat dry with paper towels.
 Water will prevent chocolate from sticking and will make chocolate dull.
-Wet strawberries are more likely to get mushy in the refrigerator.
+Wet strawberries can get mushy in the refrigerator.

 - Water is the enemy of melting chocolate.
-Avoid getting any water in the chocolate while tempering or it will cease the chocolate, make it lumpy, and dry it out.
+Avoid getting any water in the chocolate while tempering or it will cease the chocolate, make it lumpy, and dry.
 Use a rimmed bowl to keep steam out and make sure the bowl and spatula are dry.

 - Use a thermometer to check the temperature of the chocolate and remove it from heat when it reaches 110˚F. It should never be hotter than 120˚F or you will burn the chocolate.
 Glass bowls retain heat so remove quickly and set over a kitchen towel to avoid overheating.

-- Mix the chocolate continuously as it cools to the optimal dipping temperature of 85 to 90˚F.
+- Mix the chocolate continuously as it cools to the optimal dipping temperature of 90˚F.

-Chocolate Covered Strawberries are best within 1 to 2 days of making them as the chocolate will cause the strawberries to sweat.
+These are best enjoyed within 1 to 2 days of making them as the chocolate will cause the strawberries to sweat.
 Store uncovered at room temperature for 1 day and refrigerate uncovered overnight if making ahead.

-If you love Chocolate Strawberries, then you won’t want to miss these fresh strawberry recipes.
+If you loved the Chocolate Strawberries, then you won’t want to miss these fresh strawberry recipes.

 For the Chocolate Covered Strawberries:

-Rinse strawberries and pat dry thoroughly with a paper towel.
-Place in a single layer on a baking sheet (skewer strawberries if desired to set into a foam block).
+- Rinse strawberries and pat dry thoroughly with a paper towel.
+Place in a single layer on a parchment-lined baking sheet.

-Immediately remove the bowl from heat and set it on a kitchen towel.
-Add remaining 1/3 of unmelted chocolate chips and stir constantly until cooled to 90˚F (the optimal dipping temperature is 85-90˚F.) If too warm, add more chocolate chips.
-If it starts to cool, return the bowl to the double boiler to warm back to 90˚F.
+- Immediately remove the bowl from heat with oven mitts and set it on a kitchen towel.
+To temper the chocolate, add the remaining 1/3 of your chocolate and stir constantly until cooled to 90˚F (the optimal dipping temperature is 90˚F.) If it starts to cool, return the bowl to the double boiler to warm it back to 90˚F.

 How to Dip Strawberries:

-Working with one strawberry at a time, pull back the leaves to use as a handle.
+- Working with one strawberry at a time, pull back the leaves to use as a handle.
 Then dip and roll in chocolate until evenly coated.
 Lift up the strawberry and let excess chocolate drip off.
-Place on wax or parchment-lined baking sheet (or place onto a foam block if using skewers).
+Place on a parchment-lined baking sheet.**

 To Decorate Strawberries: